THE GREAT WESTERN DROUGHT: HISTORY, STATUS, POLICY, AND IMPLICATIONS FOR THE EAST

 WATER RESOURCES SYMPOSIUM 2015

-Urban Water Management and Resiliency in Uncertain Times
+Urban Water Management and Resilience in Uncertain Times

 Friday, April 10, 8:30 AM - 4:30 PM

-This one-day symposium at the University of the District of Columbia will bring together experts from governmental agencies, academia, the private sector, and non-profits to present and discuss challenges and opportunities for water management and resiliency in the region, as well as national, and international scope.
+This one-day symposium at the University of the District of Columbia will bring together experts from governmental agencies, academia, the private sector, and non-profits to present and discuss challenges and opportunities for water management and resilience in the region, as well as national, and international scope.
 The program will include a keynote address, invited panelists, and breakout sessions featuring submitted oral and poster presentations.
-Dr. Daniel Zarrilli, Director of the Mayor's Office of Recovery and Resiliency for the City of New York has been invited to present the keynote address.
+Dr. Daniel Zarrilli, Director of the Mayor's Office of Recovery and Resiliency for the City of New York will present the keynote address.
 Click here for Full Announcement, Call for Abstracts, and Registration Information.